Skip to main content

 ```

-Any DBOS program MUST call DBOS.configure and DBOS.launch somewhere.
+Any DBOS program MUST create a `DBOS` instance, register workflows and queues, then call `launch()`.
 For simple cases, this can be in its main function, like so.

 You MUST use this default configuration (changing the name 'dbos-java-starter' to the real app name as appropriate) unless otherwise specified.